-Black Abolitionists of London will take place once a month, starting on February 17th at 5.30 pm
+Black Abolitionists of London takes place once a month.
+This month’s goes at 5.30 pm on March 17th

 Short description: A virtual tour highlighting six important sites where African American activists made an important impact on the London landscape